ShengyuanWang/ABM-based-Boid-Model/README.md

 - In this commit, we finish
   1. the paramters
   2. the basic boid behaviors : distance helper function, separation, alignment, cohension, edge turnings, bias introduction, speed limiting, update status

+make a graph for cohesion, alignment, separation, and bias how to measure the order the flocks see the how each effect